french-verbs

 31. Connaître (to know)

-This verb also means “to know,” but rather than an emphasis on a concrete skill or fact, connaître means “to know someone” or “to be acquainted with someone.”
-It can also mean “to recognize” or “to be familiar with” when talking about an inanimate object or abstract concept.
+Rather than an emphasis on a concrete skill or fact, however, connaître means “to know someone” or “to be acquainted with someone.”
+It can also mean “to recognize” or “to be familiar with” when talking about an inanimate object or an abstract concept.

 Here are the present tense conjugations: